 Our volunteers’ safety is our top priority and we have excellent exit strategies in place should anything occur.
 We also always recommend checking the Foreign Travel Office for the most up to date information about travel before the placement is set to begin

 Volunteers never travel alone during the week and should not be doing so at the weekend either.
 We are always on the other end of the phone; 24/7 should any incident occur we will provide the best support we can.
 Volunteers have the numbers of all local police and are advised to be mindful of their surroundings, especially after dark.

 What will they be doing?

 We will be working in Bali in partnership with government medical facilities and special needs services.
 Our volunteers will work in a variety of settings in existing centers running therapeutic activities for individuals with a wide range of mental health issues and disabilities.

 Bali is a relatively small island, taking only a few hours to drive across.
 Our team will be working in several centers across the island, due to the nature of the pilot placement they may also be working in neighbouring islands.
 We have a constant support team of trained staff in Bali on hand to assist volunteers throughout the duration of their placement.

 Our volunteers live in homestays with a Balinese family and as part of the local community.
 All of our volunteers will live with others taking part on the same placement as well as part of our coordinator team.
 Senior in country management visit every week.

 Although our homestays do not provide Wi-Fi, 3G is widely available and fairly reliable.
-There are also plenty of cafes nearby where volunteers can connect to Wi-Fi, so if you need volunteers to be contactable, that’s not a problem.
+There are also plenty of places at the weekends where volunteers can connect to Wi-Fi, so if you need volunteers to be contactable, that’s not a problem.

 Why does it cost to volunteer?